Escape to the Country: Spin-off and related shows

 A subsequent programme, I Escaped to the Country, revisits potential buyers who had appeared on the primary series.
 By January 2025, nine series of this programme had been shown.

+A celebrity edition of the programme, Celebrity Escape to the Country finds properties for famous personalities.
+By March 2026, three series of this programme had been shown.

 A related series featuring the same concept and some of the same presenters, but filmed in other countries, Escape to the Continent, was made for the BBC by Boundless Productions.
 Two series were filmed and shown in 2016/17.

 From 2019, the BBC showed two series of a spinoff, Escape To the Perfect Town, about towns and cities instead of rural villages.

 A further related series, Greatest Escapes to the Country, looking back at homes featured in the primary series, was broadcast on BBC Two in 2020.

 Australian version

 Escape from the City is an Australian version of the show produced by Fremantle Media Australia, which aired on ABC TV from 3 January 2019.
 It is presented by Jane Hall, Simon Marnie, Bryce Holdaway, Del Irani and Dean Ipaviz.